 Tips to address common heat-related vehicle issues

 Heat advisories are being issued in various parts of the country as AAA prepares for an increase in calls for car trouble.
-Contrary to national reports, AAA has not seen a meaningful increase in the number of calls from drivers running out of gas in Florida.
+Contrary to national reports, AAA has not seen a meaningful increase in the number of calls from drivers running out of gas in Minnesota or Iowa.
 However, as the mercury rises, so does the risk for dead batteries, blown tires and faulty air conditioners.

 “Extreme heat is a key contributor to the many calls AAA receives from stranded motorists this time of year,” said Scott VerBracken, Vice President of Automotive Services, AAA – The Auto Club Group.
 “Two of the most common problems drivers will face are flat tires and dead batteries.
 Yet these situations could potentially be avoided if drivers get their vehicle inspected at a AAA Approved Auto Repair facility.”

 Drivers can find a nearby AAA Approved Auto Repair Facility by visiting AAA.com/AutoRepair.
 At these locations, AAA Members receive:

 - A free multi-point vehicle inspection upon request and written recommendation of maintenance or repairs ($50 value).